voteliquid/blog/_posts/2017-04-12-liquid-democracy-and-a-free-political-economy.md

 We can try to call our reps to share how we feel, but this process offers little accountability or transparency.

-Traditionally, it has been [too expensive](https://twitter.com/dsernst/status/845566576245927936) to vote more often.
-Our current democracy reflects the constraints of [the time it was developed](/2017/02/09/why-hasnt-voting-changed/).
+Traditionally, it has been [too expensive](https://twitter.com/dsernst/status/845566576245927936) to vote more often than we do now.
+Our democracy reflects the constraints of [the time it was developed](/2017/02/09/why-hasnt-voting-changed/).

 But our modern age appears to rapidly outpace our government's capacity to respond.